LuckyDC/generalizing-reid/README.md

 python3 eval.py GPU_ID PATH_TO_CHECKPOINT_FILE [--dataset DATASET]
 ```

-`PATH_TO_CHECKPOINT_FILE` is the path to the checkpoint file of the trained model.
+`PATH_TO_CHECKPOINT_FILE` is the path to the checkpoint file of the trained model. `DATASET` is the name of the target dataset.
+Its value can be `{market,duke,cuhk,msmt}`.
 As an intermediate product, the feature matrix of target images is stored in the `./features` directory.